bloominstituteoftechnology/SwiftStrings/README.md

 ### Bonus

 If you finish and want another challenge try making the app so that it ignores capitalization and punctuation when checking if a string is a palindrome.
 For example, "Was it a car or a cat I saw?" is a palindrome if you ignore the fact that the first letter is capitalized and that there's a question mark at the end.

+Another enhancement you could make would be to add labels that the app uses to display the original string along with its backwards version so the user can compare the two.